Liverpool Cathedral: Background

-J. C. Ryle was installed as the first Bishop of Liverpool in 1880, but the new diocese had no cathedral, merely a "pro-cathedral", the parish church of St Peter, Church Street.
+J. C. Ryle was installed as the first Bishop of Liverpool in 1880, but the new diocese had no cathedral, merely a "pro-cathedral", the parish church of St Peter in Church Street.
 St Peter's was unsatisfactory; it was too small for major church events, and moreover was, in the words of the Rector of Liverpool, "ugly & hideous".
-In 1885 an Act of Parliament authorised the building of a cathedral on the site of the existing St John's Church, adjacent to St George's Hall.
+The Liverpool Cathedral Act 1885 (48 & 49 Vict. c. li) authorised the building of a cathedral on the site of the existing St John's Church, adjacent to St George's Hall.
 A competition was held for the design, and won by William Emerson.
 The site proved unsuitable for the erection of a building on the scale proposed, and the scheme was abandoned.

 In 1900 Francis Chavasse succeeded Ryle as Bishop, and immediately revived the project to build a cathedral.
 There was some opposition from among members of Chavasse's diocesan clergy, who maintained that there was no need for an expensive new cathedral.
 The architectural historian John Thomas argues that this reflected "a measure of factional strife between Liverpool Anglicanism's very Evangelical or Low Church tradition, and other forces detectable within the religious complexion of the new diocese."
-Chavasse, though himself an Evangelical, regarded the building of a great church as "a visible witness to God in the midst of a great city".
+Bishop Chavasse, though himself an Evangelical, regarded the building of a great church as "a visible witness to God in the midst of a great city".
 He pressed ahead, and appointed a committee under William Forwood to consider all possible sites.
 The St John's site being ruled out, Forwood's committee identified four locations: St Peter's and St Luke's, which were, like St John's, found to be too restricted; a triangular site at the junction of London Road and Monument Place; and St James's Mount.
 There was considerable debate about the competing merits of the two possible sites, and Forwood's committee was inclined to favour the London Road triangle.
 However, the cost of acquiring it was too great, and the St James's Mount site was recommended.
 An historian of the cathedral, Vere Cotton, wrote in 1964:

 Fund-raising began, and new enabling legislation was passed by Parliament.
-The Liverpool Cathedral Act 1902 authorised the purchase of the site and the building of a cathedral, with the proviso that as soon as any part of it opened for public worship, St Peter's Church should be demolished and its site sold to provide the endowment of the new cathedral's chapter.
+The Liverpool Cathedral Act 1902 (2 Edw.
+7. c. ccxxxi) authorised the purchase of the site and the building of a cathedral, with the proviso that as soon as any part of it opened for public worship, St Peter's Church should be demolished and its site sold to provide the endowment of the new cathedral's chapter.
 St Peter's place as Parish Church of Liverpool would be taken by the existing church of St Nicholas near the Pier Head.
 St Peter's Church closed in 1919, and was finally demolished in 1922.